-Most families that fed their dogs over the last thousand or so years were probably sensible enough to give them meat and bone scraps, as our family of did with our dogs, under the direction of my sensible Missouri born mother.
+Most families that fed their dogs over the last thousand or so years were probably sensible enough to give them meat and bone scraps, as our family of did with our dogs.

 My point is that dogs were probably not fed carbohydrates like the ones being put into dog food these days, over the last thousand years, so it is not likely that they have evolved into omnivores based on that theory.

 They have adapted a little over the years and their ability to produce the enzyme Amylase (that breaks down carbohydrates) has increased slightly but that does not mean that the other energy pathways and biological functions involved have adapted as quickly, if at all.